 Name Gender

 Supervisory Board

 Wietze Reehoorn Male

-Gisella van Vollenhoven Female
+Gisella Eikelenboom Female

-Colleen Frances Stack Female
+Colleen Stack Female

 Management Board

 Yuji Tokuhiro (Chief Executive Officer) Male

-Jeffrey Simmons (Chief Risk Officer) Male

 Adam Jesney (Chief Financial Officer) Male

+Cecilia Gejke (Chief Risk Officer) Female

 Corporate social responsibility

 Our Corporate Social Responsibility ("CSR") strategy is founded on a determination to become the world's most trusted financial group.
 Building trusted relationships with our local communities across EMEA is pivotal to our long-term success.
 Our CSR programme underpins that trust and enables us to actively respond to the needs of the communities in which we operate and deliver positive and sustainable impact.
 To achieve this, we support people, charities and the natural environment in communities where MUFG operates with our focus pillars.